Moves to current residence in a renovated farmhouse adjoining the Roundtop property overlooking the Susquehanna River.

 Entrance to Wolf Inaugural Exhibit, State Museum of Pennsylvania, 2015

-Evans curates Drawing on the Susquehanna: Four Centuries of Artistic Inspiration and Commerce, a survey of lithographs, engravings, etchings, drawings, maps, books and ceramics featuring Susquehanna imagery by artists such as Thomas Cole, Thomas Doughty, George Catlin, Jasper Cropsey, Currier and Ives and others.
-The exhibit opens at the Historic Hellam Preserve and, after a delay due to the Covid 19 pandemic, is scheduled to tour to numerous venues including Susquehanna University and the PA Governor's Residence, Harrisburg, PA (canceled due to pandemic); Demuth Museum, Lancaster, PA; Gettysburg College and other future venues to be determined.
+Evans curates Drawing on the Susquehanna: Four Centuries of Artistic Inspiration and Commerce, a survey of lithographs, engravings, etchings, drawings, paintings, maps, books and ceramics featuring Susquehanna imagery by artists such as Thomas Cole, Thomas Doughty, George Catlin, Jasper Cropsey, Currier and Ives and others.
+The exhibit opens at the Historic Hellam Preserve and, after a delay due to the Covid 19 pandemic, is scheduled to tour to numerous venues including Susquehanna University (virtual exhibit due to pandemic); the PA Governor's Residence, Harrisburg, PA (canceled due to pandemic); Demuth Museum, Lancaster, PA; Gettysburg College and other future venues to be determined.

 2022 - 2023